 Gender disparities in the form of pay gaps, uneven opportunities for advancement, and unbalanced representation in important decision-making persist across the world, despite various efforts at both local and international levels to attain women’s equal access to leadership.

-The importance of having women’s voices in social and political leadership positions cannot be overemphasized.
-Women leaders have positive impact on governance, reputation, economic success and encouraging other women to become leaders.
-When women are in positions of influence, they bring different perspectives and approaches to decision-making that results in more inclusive society.
+The importance of having women’s voices in social, economic, and political leadership positions cannot be overemphasized.
+Women leaders have positive impact on governance, economic success, and encourage other women to become leaders.
+When women are in positions of influence, they bring different perspectives and approaches to decision-making that result in a more inclusive society.
 Leadership is fundamental to women mobilization, and therefore a crucial factor for improving women’s participation in the democratic space.

 Women Africa promotes the broadest participation of women and girls in the leadership space, works to end sexual and gender-based violence and to empower communities to advocate for gender responsive interventions.